ameeshaheshan/Simple_port_scanner/README.md

-# Simple_port_scanner
+# Port_Scanner
  A Simple port scanner with Treading